Grep usage examples

 :

-$ grep -r --exclude-dir={.svn,.git,runtime} "some text" /path/to/directory/
+$ grep -r --exclude-dir={.svn,.git} "some text" /path/to/directory/

 Use --exclude=<pattern>

-Search for "criteria" in all files under /path/to/directory/, except files ending in .log
+, except files ending in .log

 .

-$ grep -r --exclude=*.log "criteria" /path/to/directory/
+$ grep -r --exclude=*.log "some text" /path/to/directory/

-Display file names only
+Return file names

 Add the -l